Create and manage access tokens

 Treat access tokens like your password and keep them secret.
 Store your tokens securely in a credential manager for example.

-2. Select your username in the top-right corner and from the dropdown menu select Account Settings.
+Select your avatar in the top-right corner and from the drop-down menu select Account settings.

 Use an access token

-You can use an access token anywhere that requires your Docker Hub password.
+You can use an access token in place of your password when you sign in using Docker CLI.

 Note